 However, up until this point, the solutions we’ve shared have only tackled the problem of adding and syncing calendar invites from Google Calendar and Outlook.

-Using a scheduling solution like SavvyCal makes the process even more streamlined.
+Using scheduling calendar software like SavvyCal makes the process of calendar syncing and even more streamlined.

 For starters, you can create an account with either your Google or Microsoft account.

 And, you can create new events and check your availability across all of your Google, Outlook, iCloud, and Fastmail calendars.

 Here are some additional things you can do: